-What Does it Take to Be a Manufacturing Potter?
+What is a Manufacturing Potter?

-Manufacturing Potter Definition Operate production machines such as pug mill, jigger machine, or potter’s wheel to process clay in manufacture of ceramic, pottery and stoneware products.
+Position Description Operate production machines such as pug mill, jigger machine, or potter’s wheel to process clay in manufacture of ceramic, pottery and stoneware products.

 Life As a Manufacturing Potter: What Do They Do?